Sidney Godley: Victoria Cross

 "The machine gun crews were constantly being knocked out.
 So cramped was their position that when a man was hit he had to be removed before another could take his place.
 The approach from the trench was across the open, and whenever a gun stopped Lieutenant Maurice Dease... went up to see what was wrong.
 To do this once called for no ordinary courage.
 To repeat it several times could only be done with real heroism.
 Dease was badly wounded on these journeys, but insisted on remaining at duty as long as one of his crew could fire.
 The third wound proved fatal, and a well deserved VC was awarded him posthumously.
 By this time both guns had ceased firing, and all the crew had been knocked out.
 In response to an inquiry whether anyone else knew how to operate the guns Private Godley came forward.
 He cleared the emplacement under heavy fire and brought the gun into action.
 But he had not been firing long before the gun was hit and put completely out of action.
 The water jackets of both guns were riddled with bullets, so that they were no longer of any use.
 Godley himself was badly wounded and later fell into the hands of the Germans.

 Godley defended the bridge for two hours, until he ran out of ammunition.
 His final act was to dismantle the gun and throw the pieces into the canal.

-He attempted to crawl to safety, but advancing German soldiers caught him and took him to a prisoner of war camp.
-His wounds were treated, but he remained in camp until the Armistice with Germany in November 1918.
-Originally it was thought that he had been killed, but some time later it was found that he was a prisoner of war in a camp called Delotz at Dallgow-Döberitz.
-It was in the camp that he was informed that he had been awarded the Victoria Cross.
+He attempted to crawl to safety, but advancing German soldiers caught him and took him prisoner.
+His wounds were treated by his captors.
+Originally it was thought that he had been killed, but in March 1915 it came to light that he was a prisoner of war in a camp called Delotz at Dallgow-Döberitz.
+It was in the camp that he was informed by the American Ambassador that he had been awarded the Victoria Cross.
+He remained in captivity until the Armistice with Germany in November 1918.
 Godley left the camp in 1918 after the guards fled their posts.
+His repatriation was formally confirmed in January 1919.
 He received the actual medal from King George V, at Buckingham Palace, on 15 February 1919.